 For each of the wells used for DWI during the monitoring period, the consent holder has provided sufficient information regarding well construction and the injection interval to satisfy the relevant consent conditions and monitoring programme information requirements.
 However, if deemed necessary, the Council may request further information from the consent holder that illustrates that the injection wells and the receiving formation remain secure.

-During the 2012-2013 monitoring period, consent holder performance was assessed on compliance with consent conditions.
+During the 2013-2014 monitoring period, consent holder performance was assessed on compliance with consent conditions.
 There is a particular emphasis on record keeping requirements, data provision, and the analysis data provided.
-Compliance with the conditions of the DWI consents exercised during the 2012-2013 monitoring period is summarised below in Section 4.1.
+Compliance with the conditions of the DWI consents exercised during the 2013-2014 monitoring period is summarised below in Section 4.1.

-The consent holder is required to ensure that the discharge does not result in any contamination of any actual or potential useable freshwater aquifer.
+The consent holder is required to ensure that the discharge does not result in any contamination of any actual or potentially useable freshwater aquifer.
 Compliance with this condition is based on the assessment of consent holder submitted data, and the sampling and analysis of local groundwater abstractions.

-During the period under review, groundwater sampling sites in the vicinity of the Turangi-A and Kaimiro-G wellsites were identified and sampled.
+During the period under review, groundwater sampling sites in the vicinity of the Turangi-A, Kowhai-A, Kaimiro-G and Kaimiro-O wellsites were identified and sampled.
 The results of the analyses carried out do not indicate any form of contamination of local groundwater due to injection activities at either wellsite.

-The Council was unable to obtain any samples of groundwater in the vicinity of the Kowhai-A or Kaimiro-O wellsites, as currently there are no suitable existing sampling sites in their locality.
-The Council is currently in discussions with the Company regarding the installation of suitable monitoring wells in the vicinity of these wellsites.
+No groundwater samples were obtained in the vicinity of the Kaimiro-J wellsite during the review period.
+Condition 13 of consent 7897-1 states that: